 Cordyceps has been renowned for centuries as a vitality-boosting natural supplement, but researchers have only taken a deeper interest in Cordyceps’ potential benefits in the last two decades.

-Still, current evidence shows plenty of potential, and future research will most likely dig deeper into Cordyceps’ potential ability to increase blood flow, lower inflammation, decrease aging, and support overall wellness.
+Still, current evidence shows plenty of potentials, and future research will most likely dig deeper into Cordyceps’ potential ability to increase blood flow, lower inflammation, decrease aging, and support overall wellness.

 Most of the research available to help us understand Cordyceps’ benefits involves animal trials that may or may not accurately translate to human studies.
 More evidence is needed to understand how Cordyceps can be used to effectively target specific health ailments.